Elevate your project management career and maintain your PMI PDU requirements!

 Built around three key topics (Scope, Risk and Cost), you can grow and develop the skills that organizations are seeking while maintaining your certification status.
 This course is designed to take students beyond the basic Scope, Risk and Cost Management tools and techniques.
-Under the assumption that participants have prior experience and a fundamental understanding of project management (and some prior training) it will introduce students with the next step in their understanding of these concepts and the next step in their career.
+Assumes that participants have prior experience and a fundamental understanding of project management (and some prior training).
+This course will elevate your project management capabilities.

 Modules & Course Content